NYC Mayor Eric Adams says he won't quit the race and is the only one who can beat Mamdani

 “How many times have I been told throughout this journey to step aside, to surrender, to give up, to give in,” he said.
 “That’s the same thing we tell everyday New Yorkers.
 Everyday New Yorkers are not giving up, are not giving in, are not surrendering, so their mayor is not going to do that.”

-Adams has spent the week fending off news reports that intermediaries for President Donald Trump had contacted people in the mayor's orbit to talk about whether he would consider abandoning his campaign to take a federal job.
-He had released a statement earlier Friday that said said he “will always listen if called to serve our country” but that he had not yet received any “formal offers.”

-Hours later, he summoned news reporters to the mayor's official residence in Manhattan, Gracie Mansion, fueling speculation that he would bow out of the contest.

-But instead, he doubled down on his intentions to press on, launching broadsides at Mamdani and former Gov. Andrew Cuomo, calling them “two spoiled brats” who are “not like us,” while playing up his own working-class origins.
+Adams dismissed Mamdani and former Gov. Andrew Cuomo, both fellow Democrats, as “two spoiled brats” who are “not like us," then walked off as a throng of reporters shouted questions.

-Trump has told reporters he would prefer not to have Mamdani, 33, as the next mayor of the largest U.S. city.
-He said he’d like to see two of the three other major candidates taking on Mamdani — Cuomo, who like Adams is running as an independent, and Republican Curtis Sliwa — leave the race to create a one-on-one contest.
+Trump has told reporters he would prefer not to have Mamdani, a 33-year-old democratic socialist, as New York's next mayor, but believed it was inevitable unless two of the three other major candidates in the race dropped out.
+Besides Cuomo and Adams, Republican Curtis Sliwa is also on the ballot.

+“He’s free to do what he wants,” Trump said of Adams, but he added that Adams staying in the contest might help cement a Mamdani victory.

-Trump continued: “Cuomo might have a chance of winning if it was one-on-one," while adding, “if you have more than one candidate running against (Mamdani), it can’t be won.”
+“Cuomo might have a chance of winning if it was one-on-one," Trump said.
+"If you have more than one candidate running against (Mamdani), it can’t be won.”

 During a trip to Florida this week, Adams met with Steve Witkoff, a former real estate developer in New York who is now one of Trump’s main diplomatic envoys in Washington, said Adams' campaign spokesperson, Todd Shapiro.
 It was unclear what specifically was discussed.